msinto93/T-REX-IRL/README.md

 For the reinforcement learning algorithm (for generating the initial demonstrations and training the final policy on the learned reward function), the [OpenAI Baselines](https://github.com/openai/baselines) implementation of Proximal Policy Optimisation (PPO) is used, modified slightly to allow a choice between learning from the true reward from the environment (default) or instead supplying a learned reward function (the trained T-REX network).

+Note: Only 2 files from the OpenAI Baselines repo have been modified:
+- `baselines/ppo2/ppo2.py` - Added extra args to the call to `runner` to choose between using the default environment reward or a learned reward function.
+- `baselines/ppo2/runner.py` - Added the functionality to load and run inference on the learned reward function if this option is chosen.

+Otherwise the rest of the repo is an exact clone.

 ## Requirements
 Note: Versions stated are the versions I used, however this will still likely work with other versions.